John Duarte (politician)

 John Scott Duarte (born September 9, 1966) is an American politician, businessman, and farmer.
 A member of the Republican Party, he served as the U.S. representative for California's 13th congressional district from 2023 to 2025.

 Early life and education

 Duarte was born on September 9, 1966, in Modesto, California, to Jim and Anita Duarte.
 He is of Portuguese ancestry.
 Duarte graduated from the University of the Pacific's Eberhardt School of Business with an MBA and a bachelor's degree in finance from San Diego State University in 1989.

 Early career

 In 1989, Duarte began his career as a vice president of sales for Duarte Trees & Vines, which was founded by his parents in 1988.
 In 2007, he became the company's chief executive officer and president.

-In 2017, Duarte was ordered to pay a $2.8 million government fine after the United States Army Corps of Engineers claimed that he had violated the Clean Water Act by plowing a field to plant wheat on his property in Tehama County.
+In 2017, Duarte was ordered to pay a $2.8 million government fine after the United States Army Corps of Engineers claimed that he had violated the Clean Water Act by plowing through wetlands to plant wheat on his property in Tehama County.